 Apgar scores refer to the physical condition of a newborn baby to determine if they need special care.
 Apgar stands for:

-Unfortunately, with low Apgar scores, a newborn infant will experience anxiety, continuous sobbing and disruption of feeding and sleeping.
+Unfortunately, with low Apgar scores, a newborn infant will experience anxiety, continuous sobbing, and disruption of feeding and sleeping.

 Although SSRIs are the most commonly prescribed antidepressants, other non-SSRIs also used.
 Venlafaxine is also an antidepressant.
 It is an SNRI, not an SSRI, that according to a recent study, may come with an increased risk of dose-related hypertension.
-Use of SSRIs during late-term pregnancy increases risk of persistent pulmonary hypertension in a newborn child.
+Use of SSRIs during late-term pregnancy increases the risk of persistent pulmonary hypertension in a newborn child.
 Other factors of hypertension in pregnancy are smoking, obesity, prematurity, and cesarean section.
 All in all, the risk of using antidepressants in pregnancy are relatively small.

 If depression during pregnancy is so severe that a woman is not eating and losing weight, care must be sought immediately.
 For mild depression, it is highly suggested to undergo a therapy session.
 If experiencing major depression and on pharmaceutical treatment, it is recommended to stay the course.
 If the patient suddenly stops the treatment, it will increase their depressive symptoms, according to a study.

+It’s clear that more studies need to be conducted on the matter of CBD Oil and depression.
 If a pregnant woman has a dangerous mental health condition, it can negatively impact the fetus.
 Depression triggers suicidal ideation.
 A person who is struggling with depression needs empathy and support from loved ones.